Tag Archives: agri-environment

 Does France really want to suspend agri-environmental measures?

 The president of the main farmers’ union, the Fedération Nationale des Syndicats d’Exploitants Agricoles (FNSEA) Jean Michel Le Metayer called for “a pause in agri-environmental measures” and the suspension of new measures.
-The Ministry of agriculture seems to have some sympathy for this position.
-While it turns out that it is more the GAECs than the MAEs that are at stake, this is illustrative of the French debate.
+For French speaking readers, the (short) video is here.